cparnin/appsec-sentinel/README.md

 **How It Works:**
 1. Auto-detects languages by scanning file extensions
-2. Checks for repo config (.eslintrc.json, etc.) - uses it if found
+2. Checks for repo config (.eslintrc.json, etc.)
 3. Falls back to bundled config if repo has none
 4. Runs in parallel with security scanners (no performance penalty)